gipsi/gipsi.github.io/README.md

 Colour gradient backgound and title bar [colorzilla](http://www.colorzilla.com/gradient-editor/) seems to be a useful tool for the css codes.

 Bit of a moment when the link I put on twitter didn't display correctly from the code I'd put on GitHub.
 Relieved to find it worked on my desktop files.
-Very difficult to find where the problem was, tried isolating defferent files and bits of code with no joy.
+Very difficult to find where the problem was, tried isolating different files and bits of code with no joy.
 So in the end I deleted the GitHub files and replaced with the ones that work on my machine.

 I get the need for version control.
 And folder trees with sensible file names.